 However, I call it stuffing when it’s inside a chicken or turkey.
 That’s because it’s stuffed into the bird.

 It probably depends on where you grew up and what your family called it.
 And it doesn’t matter whether you say dressing or stuffing, as long as it tastes good.

-Some people make dressing from a bag or box of dried breadcrumbs, while others make it from scratch, starting with cornbread or bread.
+Some people make dressing from a bag or box of dried breadcrumbs, while others make it from scratch, starting with homemade cornbread or bread.

 And that’s fine.
 I grew up making it both ways.
 They’re both good.

 I don’t believe there’s a “right” and “wrong” way to make it.
 As long as the outcome tastes yummy, you did it correctly.

 I grew up thinking that the dressing I enjoyed was the standard.
 However, after I experienced big dinners with other families, I learned that what I liked was more typically southern.

 Other styles of dressing include oyster dressing, walnut dressing, and regular bread-based stuffing.
 I actually think all types are good, but I always go back to the southern style because that’s what I grew up with.

 I also grew up with people saying “dressing” or “stuffing” interchangeably.
 But as I thought about it, I decided that if it’s not stuffed into something, it’s dressing.